exercism/DEPRECATED.help.exercism.io/app/pages/contributing/git-workflow.md

 Beyond that, the tools can be their own barrier to contributing.
 Git in particular has a steep learning curve.

-If you're concerned that you haven't done it right--don't worry.
+If you're concerned that you haven't done it right, don't worry.
 Submit your pull request, and we'll help you get the details sorted out.

 We're using the `exercism.io` repository as an example here, but it applies to any of the exercism repositories.